jaketay/docs/event-api/README.md

 * All dates and times are given in UTC.

 ## Authentication
-When you are granted access to the Jirafe Event-Api, a representivie will issue you an oauth token.
+When you are granted access to the Jirafe Event-Api, a representative will issue you an oauth token.
 In all of the requests described in this document, it is assumed that this token will be sent as a bearer token in the `Authorization` header.

 ### Example